maciekboni/influenza-ferret-transmission-td50/README.md

 The TD50 is defined as the donor inoculation dose that results in transmission to 50% of contact animals, estimated using logistic regression and randomization-based methods.

-This is the supplementary material for the manuscript:
+This repository holds the supplementary material for the manuscript:

 > Defining the transmissible dose 50% for two pandemic influenza viruses in ferrets.
 >